aTrujillo04/Remote-Dashboard-for-Tokinomo-in-Flet/README.md

 ```bash
 hostname -I
 ```
-Now that you considerer the previous points, the dashboard and Flask server should be abile to connect to each other.
+Now that you consider the previous points, the dashboard and Flask server should be able to connect to each other.

 ## Specs
-For desired changes isnide the dashboard:
+For desired changes inside the dashboard:
 - The page title can be modified in the following line (line 6):

 ```bash